Alcohol and Other Drugs

 Myth: Everybody has smoked pot, at least once.

-- Students also assume that less than 1% of their fellow students have never used marijuana.
+- Students also assume that less than 1% of their fellow students have never used cannabis.

-- In reality nearly one-third of students had never used marijuana.
+- In reality nearly one-third of students had never used cannabis.

 Keeping a healthy and accurate perspective on alcohol and drug use can promote better decision making.
 Alcohol and other drug abuse can negatively impact body and mind in many ways, from memory, to sleep patterns, to decision making.
 Excessive use can directly impact a student’s ability to perform well academically.
 Abstaining from alcohol and drug use is the only way to completely protect oneself from these risks.
 Excessive use not only impacts the user.
 Students should consider how their alcohol and drug use affect their relationships with others and the community.